andrew/ultimate-awesome/README.md

 - [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
 - [awesome](https://github.com/FightingDesign/awesome) - 💡 令人惊叹的一些前端资源、工具包等汇总。（💡  Amazing summary of some front-end resources, toolkits, etc.）.
 - [awesome_flutter_extensions](https://github.com/Frezyx/awesome_flutter_extensions) - A curated list of the most popular extensions for dart / Flutter development in various IDEs including Visual Studio Code, IntelliJ IDEA, and Android Studio.
+- [awesome-language-model-analysis](https://github.com/Furyton/awesome-language-model-analysis) - This paper list focuses on the theoretical and empirical analysis of language models, especially large language models (LLMs).
+The papers in this list investigate the learning behavior, generalization ability, and other properties of language models through theoretical analysis, empirical analysis, or a combination of both.
 - [awesome-yii2](https://github.com/goke-epapa/awesome-yii2) - Curated list of resources about using Yii2 - Yii is a high-performance component-based PHP framework.
 - [awesome-rc](https://github.com/halidaltuner/awesome-rc) - 🏎️ ⚙️ 🤖 A curated list of awesome RC(Radio-controlled) toys and development. 🔧 🚂 🚒 🚗.
 - [awesome-designops](https://github.com/jondot/awesome-designops) - Awesome DesignOps is an awesome style list that curates the best design ops news, tools, tutorials, articles and more.
+- [Awesome-AIGC-Research-Groups](https://github.com/Kobaayyy/Awesome-AIGC-Research-Groups) - A Collection of AIGC Research Groups.
 - [awesome-minestom](https://github.com/LeoDog896/awesome-minestom) - A curated list of awesome Minestom libraries, resources, projects, and servers.
 - [awesome-vitepress-v1](https://github.com/logicspark/awesome-vitepress-v1) - A curated list of awesome things related to VitePress.
 - [awesome-tsukuba](https://github.com/Make-IT-TSUKUBA/awesome-tsukuba) - 筑波大学に関連する便利なツール・サイト・スマホアプリなど.